Hardik210221/30-Dayschallenge-DSA-/README.md

 Day 7 of DSA-CHALLENGE --- Java conditional loops and statements !!

 Day 8 of DSA-CHALLENGE --- Java Switching and Nested case !!

+Day 9 of DSA-CHALLENGE --- Java Functions and methods !!